quic-mtuttle/aimet/Docs/featureguide/adaround.rst

 Use the following guideline for adjusting hyper parameters with AdaRound.

-Hyper Parameters to be changed at will
+Hyper Parameters to be changed at will:
     - Number of batches.
 AdaRound should see 500-1000 images.
 Loader batch size times number of batches gives the number of images.
-For example if the data loader batch size is 64, set 16  batches to yield 1024 images.
+For example if the data loader batch size is 64, use 16 batches for a yield of 64 * 16 = 1024 images.
     - Number of iterations.
 Default is 10,000.

-Hyper Parameters to be changed with caution
+Hyper Parameters to be changed with caution:
     Regularization parameter.
 Default is 0.01.

-Hyper Parameters to avoid changing
+Hyper Parameters to avoid changing:
     - Beta range.
 Leave the value at the default of (20, 2).
     - Warm start period.
 Leave at the default value, 20%.

-You can learn more about the AdaRound parameters :doc:`here <../apiref/torch/adaround.rst>`
+You can learn more about the AdaRound parameters :ref:`here <apiref-torch-adaround>`.

 Workflow
 ========